BradleyA/git-TEST-commit-automation/hooks/STEPS-TO-EVALUTE.md

 <img id="Steps git-TEST-commit-automation-3.gif" src="images/git-TEST-commit-automation-3.gif" >

 After running 'git add SA-setup.sh SA-cleanup.sh' and 'git commit', Git hook, post-commit, triggered a search for test cases in TEST/sample.sh/TEST/SA-setup.sh/ and TEST/sample.sh/TEST/SA-cleanup.sh/ directories to test SA-setup.sh and SA-cleanup.sh.
 Since the directories were not found two INFOrmation massages were displayed '...No test case directory found in TEST/sample.sh/TEST/SA-setup.sh'.
-These messages can be ignored because SA-setup.sh and SA-cleanup.sh do have test directoris in a different location, hooks/EXAMPLES/SA-setup.sh and hooks/EXAMPLES/SA-cleanup.sh.
-The reason we recieved these messages is because we committed two files which triggered hook post-commit to search for TEST/<filename>/ directories.
+These messages can be ignored because SA-setup.sh and SA-cleanup.sh do have test directories in a different location, hooks/EXAMPLES/TEST/SA-setup.sh/ and hooks/EXAMPLES/TEST/SA-cleanup.sh/.
+The reason we recieved these messages is because we committed two files which triggered hook post-commit.

 **Make a change to sample.sh and run 'git add' and 'git commit'**